 Vocational Education and Training are courses delivered to students and designed to expand opportunities, predominately in trades.
-These provide a nationally recognised VET qualification to contribute towards the completion of either the Victorian Certificate of Education (VCE) or the Victorian Certificate of Applied Learning (VCAL).
+These provide a nationally recognised VET qualification to contribute towards the completion of either the VCE or VCE VM.

 The VET in Schools programs allows Years 10, 11 and 12 students to develop industry specific skills, employability skills and an understanding of the world of work.
 A VET study can count towards a pre-apprenticeship qualification.